Logistics and Supply Chain Management (Master of Commerce)

 - ITLS6101 Global Freight Logistics Management

-Students who commenced study in the Master of Commerce before 2014 may choose to complete their specialisation according to the information set out above or can choose to complete according to the information set out in the following downloadable PDFs which lists the 2012/2013 and 2011 structures.
+Students who commenced study in the Master of Commerce before 2015 complete according to the information set out in the following downloadable PDFs which lists the 2014, 2012/2013 and 2011 structures.
 Students should also refer to the handbook of the year they commenced study for exact details of their specialisation requirements.

 - Requirements for the Logistics and Supply Chain Management specialisation for students who commenced study in the Master of Commerce in 2012 or 2013